Brandon Duhaime: Colorado Avalanche

 On March 7, 2024, the Wild traded Duhaime to the Colorado Avalanche in exchange for a 2026 third-round draft pick.
 Duhaime faced the Wild the next day in his debut with the Avalanche.
 In a pre-game interview, he described it as "a weird experience," but noted he preferred to face his former team quickly to "get it out of the way".
 The Avalanche won the game 2–1 in overtime.

 Washington Capitals

 On July 1, 2024, Washington Capitals signed Duhaime to a two-year, $3.7 million contract.

+Toronto Maple Leafs

+On July 1, 2026, having concluded his contract with the Capitals, Duhaime as a free agent joined his fourth NHL outfit in agreeing to a three-year, $7.8 million contract with the Toronto Maple Leafs.